 Dr. Macchiarella is also an early music performer on the recorder and viola da gamba.
 She is co-Director of the Rio Grande Chapter of the American Recorder Society and she performs with Sprezzatura, an early music performing group based in El Paso.
 She is the founder and director of the UTEP Early Music ensemble, a group which performs Medieval, Renaissance, and Baroque repertoire on period instruments, and co-director of the Rio Grande Chapter of the American Recorder Society.

-She has presented her research at local and national musicology and interdisciplinary conferences such as the American Musicological Southwest Chapter meetings, the Society for Ethnomusicology Southeastern Chapter, the annual Music and the Moving Image Conference in New York, and the 2014 National Conference of the American Musicological Society.
-She is recently published in Music in Art, currently pursuing the translation and publication of Skryabin’s personal journals, and working on an article on Skryabin and Wagner.
+She has presented her research at local and national musicology and interdisciplinary conferences such as the American Musicological Southwest Chapter meetings, the Society for Ethnomusicology Southeastern Chapter, the annual Music and the Moving Image Conference in New York, and the 2014 and 2017 National Conferences of the American Musicological Society.
+She is recently published in Music in Art, in an article that connects music and photography through aesthetic considerations of Erik Satie’s music and the photography of Eugène Atget.
+She currently pursuing the translation and publication of Skryabin’s personal journals, and working on articles about online music appreciation pedagogy, musical Beowulfiana in the modern age, and Skryabin’s relationship to Wagner’s legacy.